biranjan/lambda_demo/readme.md

 ### Breifly about Aws Lambda creation steps
 I mostly used web interface not create lambda and uses python 3.7.
 All the library are already included by default so there is no other dependencies.

-### Other Task
-Sadly having not used aws cloud formation I got stuck writing template for cloud formation and to keep my sanity I decided to stop and write documentation.
-Although the resource.template file is here of what I manged.
-I believe here I can aso write a trigger rule which I did not manage :(